Synthetic ECG Signal Generation using Probabilistic Diffusion Models: Abstract

 \section{Abstract}

 Deep learning image processing models have had remarkable success in recent years in generating high quality images.
-Particularly, the Improved Denoising Diffusion Probabilistic Models (DDPM) have shown superiority in image quality to the state-of-the-art generative models, which motivated us to investigate its capability in generation of the synthetic electrocardiogram (ECG) signals.
+Particularly, the Improved Denoising Diffusion Probabilistic Models (DDPM) have shown superiority in image quality to the state-of-the-art generative models, which motivated us to investigate their capability in the generation of the synthetic electrocardiogram (ECG) signals.
 In this work, synthetic ECG signals are generated by the Improved DDPM and by the Wasserstein GAN with Gradient Penalty (WGAN-GP) models and then compared.
 To this end, we devise a pipeline to utilize DDPM in its original $2D$ form.
-First, the $1D$ ECG time series data are embedded into the $2D$ space, for which we employed the Gramian Angular Summation/Difference Fields (GASF/GADF) as well as Markov Transition Fields (MTF) to generate three $2D$ matrices from each ECG time series that, which when put together, form a $3$-channel $2D$ datum.
+First, the $1D$ ECG time series data are embedded into the $2D$ space, for which we employed the Gramian Angular Summation/Difference Fields (GASF/GADF) as well as Markov Transition Fields (MTF) to generate three $2D$ matrices from each ECG time series, which when put together, form a $3$-channel $2D$ datum.
 Then $2D$ DDPM is used to generate $2D$ $3$-channel synthetic ECG images.
-The $1$D ECG signals are created by de-embedding the $2D$ generated image files back into the $1D$ space.
-This work focuses on unconditional models and the generation of only \emph{Normal} ECG signals, where the Normal class from the MIT BIH Arrhythmia dataset is used as the training phase.
-The \emph{quality}, \emph{distribution}, and the \emph{authenticity} of the generated ECG signals by each model are compared.
-Our results show that, in the proposed pipeline, the WGAN-GP model is superior to DDPM by far in all the considered metrics consistently.
+The $1D$ ECG signals are created by de-embedding the $2D$ generated image files back into the $1D$ space.
+This work focuses on unconditional models and the generation of \emph{Normal Sinus Beat} ECG signals exclusively, where the Normal Sinus Beat class from the MIT-BIH Arrhythmia dataset is used in the training phase.
+The \emph{quality}, \emph{distribution}, and the \emph{authenticity} of the generated ECG signals by each model are quantitatively evaluated and compared.
+Our results show that in the proposed pipeline and in the particular setting of this paper, the WGAN-GP model is consistently superior to DDPM in all the considered metrics.